Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 2- Inaccurate Safe Distance Recommendation: The text suggests maintaining "at least a two-second gap" between your car and the vehicle in front, which may not be appropriate for all conditions.

-3-Lack of Specific Guidance on Mirror Usage: The text advises checking mirrors "to be aware of the traffic around you," but it doesn't provide specific guidance on what to look out for.

-4-Focus on Traffic Rules Over Proactive Driving: The text emphasizes following traffic rules, but it should also stress proactive driving practices, such as anticipating hazards.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Answer from LLM: